Geological History of Hunter Region

 See this 1960 vintage film Valley of the Hunter (1960) for an overview of the formation of the Hunter River Valley across millions of years.

 See also: Kerr, Roslyn.
 Nobbys Tuff – The Rocks of Nobbys Head.
 [DRAFT] by Roslyn Kerr BSc, MSc, DipEd Geologist.

 Lycett, Joseph (ca.1775 – 1828).
 Aborigines Resting by a Camp Fire near the Mouth of the Hunter River, Newcastle, NSW.
 (National Library of Australia).
 Original Scan Complete Scans from Drawings of the natives & scenery of Van Diemens Land, 1830

-For more on local Aboriginal Dreaming see the Virtual Source for Aboriginal Studies in the Hunter Region
+For more on local Aboriginal Dreaming see our Coal River link here or the Virtual Source for Aboriginal Studies in the Hunter Region

 The following story of the Kangaroo within Nobbys was recorded by the Rev L.E.
 Threlkeld in the Christian Herald, 17th February 1855, Vol.III, p.5-6.
 [Published in Australian Reminiscences & Papers of L.E.Threlkeld, Missionary to the Aborigines, 1824-1859.
 2 vols, ed.
 Niel Gunson.
 Canberra: Australian Institute of Aboriginal Studies, 1974:65]: